Lisy Christl

-Lisy Christl (born 1964) is a German costume designer.
+Lisy Christl (born 1964 in Munich) is a German costume designer.

 Christl started working as a costume designer in movies in 1995.
-She has worked with directors like Michael Haneke, Christian Petzold, Hans-Christian Schmid, and Florian Gallenberger.
+She has worked with directors Michael Haneke, Edward Berger, Roland Emmerich, Terrence Mallick, Christian Petzold, Hans-Christian Schmid and Florian Gallenberger among others.

+Career

 In 2009, she received a German Film Award for the costumes in Gallenberger's film John Rabe.

 On January 24, 2012, she was nominated for an Academy Award for her Elizabethan costumes in Roland Emmerich's movie Anonymous.

+On January 23, 2025, she was nominated for an Academy Award for her costume design in Edward Berger's movie Conclave.